maoberlehner/markus-oberlehner-net/content/blog/crazy-powerful-nightwatch-cucumber-step-definitions.md

 In today's article we'll explore how we can fix those problems and how to build crazy powerful Cucumber.js step definitions and write better acceptance tests.

-In order to keep this article concise, I'll focus on showing the core concepts of Crazy Powerful Step Definitions, you can [checkout the GitHub repository containing all the code, to see more examples](https://github.com/maoberlehner/crazy-powerful-nightwatch-cucumber-step-definitions).
+In order to keep this article concise, I'll focus on showing the core concepts of Crazy Powerful Step Definitions, you can [check out the GitHub repository containing all the code, to see more examples](https://github.com/maoberlehner/crazy-powerful-nightwatch-cucumber-step-definitions).

 ## Writing the first scenario